pingcap/docs-dm/en/performance-test.md

       mydumper-config-name: "global"
       loader-thread: 16

-  # Configure the name of the library where sysbench generates data.
+  # Configure the name of the database where sysbench generates data.
   block-allow-list:
     instance:
       do-dbs: ["dm_benchmark"]